yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_enable_DT_overlays_in_linux.rst

         $ ls arch/arm64/boot/dts/ti/k3-<required-soc>-*.dtbo

 #.
-Copy this DT overlay file to the boot directory of the root partition of the SD card.
+Copy this DT overlay file to the ``boot/dtb/ti`` directory of the root partition of the SD card.

     ::